West Bank Country Summary

 Transparency International Corruption Index | NA |

-A September 2022 poll indicates that the Palestinian public perceives favoritism and nepotism as the most prevalent forms of corruption, particularly within government institutions.
-While the Anti-Graft Law of 2005 aims to combat corruption, the belief that access to power is necessary for business success remains widespread.
-Despite low reported instances of bribery, civil society and organizations like the Coalition for Integrity and Accountability (AMAN) actively promote anti-corruption efforts and raise public awareness.
+A September 2022 poll indicates that the Palestinian public perceives favoritism and nepotism as the primary forms of corruption, particularly within government institutions.
+While the Anti-Graft Law of 2005 aims to combat corruption, the belief that access to power is essential for business success remains prevalent.
+Despite low reported instances of bribery, civil society and organizations like the Coalition for Integrity and Accountability actively promote anti-corruption efforts.

 Economy